AD-Joined server connections

 Tasks

-- Connect to a discovered server through the Advanced Server Access dashboard
+- Connect to servers through the Advanced Server Access dashboard

-- Connect to a discovered server through the command line
+- Connect to servers through the command line